 Sub-compact pistols have grips that are shorter than compact pistols and generally do not fit the full height of a shooters fist (see above image).
 However, to make these pistols usable, the magazine usually has some kind of grip extension (fig. 2 below).
 Additionally, there are magazines that extend both the grip and magazine capacity (fig. 2 below).
 However, this can be ideal for concealed carry.
 You can maintain the smaller barrel and frame of a sub-compact, while expanding the magazine capacity to match larger counterparts.

 Pocket pistols have been popular at various different stages in history.
 Probably the first occurence of pocket pistols was the Derrigner pistol in the early to mid19th century.
-More recently, these pistols were marketed as personal defense weapons for women.
+More recently, these pistols were marketed as personal defense firearms for women.
 But, what do these small pistols have in common?
 Pocket pistols are characterized by barrel lengths of 3 inches or less, with small frames whose grips do not fit flush in the shooters hand.

-Due to their extremely small frames, these types of weapons are easily concealable.
+Due to their extremely small frames, these types of handguns are easily concealable.
 Additionally, these pistols often come chambered in smaller calibers than any of the aforementioned pistol sizes.
 Controlling the muzzle hop would be difficult if these pistols used a larger round.
 Above is a visual comparison of the barrel size for a sub-compact and pocket pistol.

 World of Revolvers